 Since every coffee machine is a significant investment, ensuring longevity is key for long-term profitability and can be achieved through proper cleaning and maintenance.
 Failing to observe proper and timely cleaning practices can negatively affect the length of the machine’s lifetime and cost the operator in maintenance and machine replacement.
 On top of that, inadequate maintenance can affect product taste and even scare away potential sales, resulting in dissatisfied customers and further losses.

 Solution: Monitoring machine maintenance

 Vendon empowers operators with information about when and for how long a machine is cleaned and allows for enforcing proper maintenance practices with customers.
 This extends machine lifetime, reduces operator maintenance visits, and ensures good drink quality, which leads to more satisfied customers and higher revenue.

 An essential part of the customer experience is the quality and taste of coffee, which is directly affected by milk and water temperatures.
 Prior to the drink being made, the milk must be refrigerated and its temperature should never go above a certain threshold.
 But without monitoring tools in place, the operator might be in the dark about what goes on with the machine when they’re not nearby to inspect it.
 If operators fail to fix any issues, people may choose to get their coffee elsewhere.

 With Vendon, operators can monitor temperatures remotely and react quickly if something goes awry, thereby avoiding customer dissatisfaction and providing the best possible customer experience with delicious coffee.

-Telemetry can be a game changer for any coffee business as it keeps you up to date with everything that’s going on with your machines in real-time.
-With Vendon, you also get detailed overviews about sales, consumption, machine performance and other analytics tools.
-This way not only you provide great customer experience and high-quality coffee for your customers, but also increase business efficiency and sales.
+Telemetry can be a game changer for any coffee business as it keeps you up to date with everything that’s going on with your machines in real time.
+With Vendon, you also get detailed overviews of sales, consumption, machine performance, and other analytics tools.
+This way not only do you provide a great customer experience and high-quality coffee for your customers, but also increase business efficiency and sales.